Free Kitchen Hacks eBook

 Melt Your Butter Next

-To easily integrate it, we want the butter melted.
-Now, if you’re ready to dive into this buttery adventure, we’ve got a trio of options for you: the stovetop serenade, the oven symphony, or the “microwave magic.”
+To easily integrate the butter, we want it melted.
+To do so, I’ve got a trio of options for you: the stovetop, the oven, or the “microwave magic.”

-Alright, here’s the scoop on the microwave magic.
+Alright, here’s the scoop on the microwave.
 If you’re all about that lazy life (no judgment, we’ve all been there), this one’s your jam.
-Grab your unsalted butter and give it a comfortable home in a microwave-safe bowl (a glass measuring cup is usually my “home” of choice.)
+Grab your unsalted butter and place it in a microwave-safe bowl (a glass measuring cup is usually my “bowl” of choice).

-Now, it’s time to play microwave maestro.
 Hit it with 30-second intervals with your microwave on high.
-In between, give it a stir with a spoon to keep the buttery symphony in tune.
-Repeat until your butter transforms into a silky liquid dream.
+In between, give it a stir with a spoon.
+Repeat until your butter transforms into liquid.
 Yup, it’s that simple!

 Otherwise, you can stick it in an oven-safe dish and put it in the oven with your flour while that’s sunbathing or heat it in a small pot over low heat, stirring frequently until melted.